cisco/cisco-network-puppet-module/README.md

 Network mask length of the secondary IP address on the interface.
 Valid values are integer and keyword 'default'.

 ###### `ipv4_arp_timeout`
 Address Resolution Protocol (ARP) timeout value.
 Valid values are integer and keyword 'default'.
 Currently only supported on vlan interfaces.
+This property is not supported on IOS XR as IOS XR does not support vlan interfaces.

 ###### `vlan_mapping`
 This property is a nested array of [original_vlan, translated_vlan] pairs.
 Valid values are an array specifying the mapped vlans or keyword 'default'; e.g.: